nickredding/cordova-plugin-apple-watch-link/README.md

 The following modifications to the Xcode project are necessary after creating the WatchKit app target:
 * Remove the bridging header reference under build settings for the watchOS app extension (but **not** for the watchOS app).
 * Set the bundle version and bundle version (short) to 1.0.0 for both the watchOS app and extension.
-* Set the Swift Language Version to 5 under Build Settings for the iOS app (ignore the warning message about the project containing Swift Version 3 code)
+* Set the Swift Language Version to 5 under Build Settings for the iOS app (ignore the spurious warning message about the project containing Swift Version 3 code)
 * Accept Xcode recommendations to update project settings.
 Now add the watchOS app and extension files.
 #### Migrating Watch target files from another Xcode project

 You can drag Swift files and .xcassets graphic assets from the old Xcode project target to the new project.
-However, project settings should be set directly in the new project, and .storyboard files should be copied to the new project using the "File/Add Files to <project name> ..."
+However, project settings should be set directly in the new project, and .storyboard files should be copied to the new project using the "File/Add Files to ..."
 Xcode command.

 #### Initiate testing via Xcode